(Last updated on: 23/10/2020)

 Lets say I am on a holiday in Jamaica.
 I ask my Rep where is the best place to eat authentic Jamaican food, or to tell me a bit about local politics.
 Maybe I want to know directions to a place or I’d like a a background history on one of the monuments that I saw near the hotel.
 Who is more likely to know the answers to such questions?
 A Brit or a local?

-To me, it seemed crazy that Thomas Cook, and many organisations like them, would be sending over foreign staff to advise on a destination that they know little about in real terms compared to the local population (fortunately Thomas Cook have now changed this in many destinations, but not all).
+To me, it seemed crazy that Thomas Cook, and many organisations like them, would be sending over foreign staff to advise on a destination that they know little about in real terms compared to the local population (fortunately Thomas Cook did changes this in many destinations, but not all, prior to their collapse in 2019).

 Furthermore, by not hiring local people, tourism businesses and their staff may become unliked by the local community.
 The local people may even begin to resent them.
 This can cause all sorts of wider issues such as rises in thefts and hate crimes.